-Newton showed (Principia, 1687) that a rigid body behaves like a point mass concentrated at the centre of mass (this needs integral calculus, which Newton developed in the Principia).
-Why does the Moon always show the same face to the Earth, rather than revolve on its axis as the Earth does?
+Newton showed [Principia, 1687, Week 6] that a rigid body behaves like a point mass concentrated at the centre of mass (this needs integral calculus, which Newton developed in the Principia).

 Imagine a pair of young lovers on a beach, with a full Moon overhead.
 They see a high tide, for an obvious reason: the Moon overhead pulls the sea in front of them upwards.